clement-micol/spring-2022-project3-group-2/README.md

 	+ team member 4: Liao, Jingwei (jl5983)
 	+ team member 5: Wang, Xubo (xw2808)

-+ Project summary: In this project, we created a Weekly Supervised Learning model.
-On creating an inital Neural Network model, we trained the data on the noisy dataset and tried to get predictions for a few.
-Using these predicted values, we updated our data to insert it into Model 2, where we managed to increase the accuracy subsequently as compared to our initial model.
++ Project summary: In this project, we created a Weekly Supervised Learning model to classify the CIFAR-10 dataset where the labels were disturbed by noise.
+Multiple model that had good perfomance on the clean CIFAR-10 dataset were tested : VCG model, Compact Convolutional Transformers, ResNet20 and ResNet44 adapted for the CIFAR dataset.
+Those model were first trained on the noisy data set.
+The trained convolutional embbeding of each of the tested models is then used for the label cleaning network that takes a noisy label and its corresponding image and return the clean label.
+Once this label cleaning network was used, we clean our label and retrained our CNN models on the new cleaned dataset.
+This lead to an improvement of 7% in accuracy on the test set.

 **Contribution statement**: All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.